 Depending on where you live, you may not have to worry about a deficiency judgment.
 A few states prohibit lenders from suing for deficiencies stemming from mortgages on a borrower's principal residence.
 (Loans that fit in this category are called non-recourse loans because the lender has no recourse if you default.)

 In almost every nonjudicial foreclosure state, the lender cannot recover a deficiency without bringing a separate lawsuit and getting a money judgment.
-This usually means that the lender won’t pursue the deficiency because of the expense.
+This often means that the lender won’t pursue the deficiency because of the expense.
 In a judicial foreclosure, on the other hand, most states allow the lender to seek a deficiency judgment as part of the underlying foreclosure lawsuit, but a few states require a separate lawsuit.

 Many states limit the amount of the deficiency to the difference between the loan and the property’s fair market value.
 For instance, if the loan is for $400,000, the fair market value is $350,000, and the property is sold for $300,000, the deficiency judgment is limited to $50,000.
 This is so even though the lender technically lost $100,000—the difference between the loan amount and the sales price.
 Fair market value typically is determined by a fairly complex statutory appraisal process set out in state statutes.